jonathanchiong/street-level.github.io/_posts/2016-07-28-debunking-property-investment-myths.md

 tags: 'singapore, property, investing, myths'
 published: true
 ---
 Investing in real estate is a popular way amongst Singaporeans to grow their wealth.
-In this post, we discuss how real estate investors can invest smartly and avoid some of the common misconceptions.
+In this post, we discuss how real estate investors can invest smartly and avoid some of the common misconceptions. <!--more-->

 <img src="{{site.url}}/assets/Prop-invest.jpg" width="350px"><br>
 <sup>Designed by Freepik.com</sup><br>